sider/sider-docs/docs/tools/php/phpmd.md

 | :---------------- | :-------- | :---------------- |
 | 2.8.2             | PHP 7.4.4 | https://phpmd.org |

-**PHPMD** is an analysis tool focused on detecting code smells and possible errors in source code.
+**PHPMD** is a static analysis tool focused on detecting code smells and possible errors in your PHP code.

 ## Getting Started

 To start using PHPMD, enable it in your [repository settings](../../getting-started/repository-settings.md).
-You can use `sider.yml` to configure PHPMD.

 ## Performance Issues